helixbass/skribble/posts/dynamic-portal.md

 Portals expect to be given an actual DOM node (for the destination).
 So in React, when you hear "actual DOM node" you should be thinking "ref"

-Here, we need two refs since we need two DOM nodes for the portal - a visually hidden container and then the modal
+Here, we need two refs since we need two DOM nodes for the portal destination - a visually hidden container and then the modal

 Initially I tried using ["new-style refs"](https://reactjs.org/docs/refs-and-the-dom.html#creating-refs), since these days I'd default to using that style of ref.
 But I wasn't seeing the portal rerendering reliably once the refs were populated